learn-co-students/yale-web-052520/04-one-many/README.md

     *  Class should be responsible for their own stuff
 * How this data is stored?
     * User will have a method that returns an array of tweets
-* has-many and belongs to relationship.
+* has-many and belongs-to relationship.
     ![](https://i.imgur.com/m7lquua.png)
 * User has many tweets and tweet belongs to a user.
     * One object has many objects